 Gene name: Solute carrier family 22 member 11 (SLC22A11)

 OAT4 is a broad-specificity bidirectional organic anion / dicarboxylate exchanger with endogenous substrates like steroid sulfate conjugates, and xenobiotic substrates including pharmaceutical drugs, phytochemicals, and environmental pollutants.
 Its cDNA was first isolated from the kidney, and the gene was later also found to be expressed in the placenta, adrenal gland, and salivary gland ducts.
 The SLC22A11 gene encodes a 550-amino acid, ~70-kDa protein that shares 38 to 44% amino acid sequence identity with other OAT family members.
 Unlike OAT1 and OAT3 localized to the basolateral membrane of renal proximal tubule cells, OAT4 is positioned apically, and contributes to both the reabsorption and active secretion of its substrates.
 OAT4 is also a major syncytiotrophoblastic anion transporter involved in the placental uptake of sulfated steroid precursors and other organic anions from the fetal circulation.
+There are no known genetic variants of OAT4 strongly associated with human disease.
 The current FDA and EMA guidelines contain no recommendations on the in vitro investigation of OAT4 liabilities.

 Function, physiology, and clinically significant polymorphisms